iGEL/ergodox-firmware/README.md

 This is my fork of [benblazak's Ergodox firmware](https://github.com/benblazak/ergodox-firmware).
-It's from a partial rewrite, that's aparently not finished, but I never had any problems with it.
+It's from a partial rewrite, that's apparently not finished, but I never had any problems with it.

 My keyboard layout has four layers: